Javon Hagan

-Javon Hagan (born February 22, 1997) is an American football safety who is currently a free agent.
-After playing college football at Ohio, he signed with the Buccaneers as an undrafted free agent in 2020.
+Javon Hagan (born February 22, 1997) is an American former professional football safety.
+After playing college football at Ohio, he signed with the Tampa Bay Buccaneers as an undrafted free agent in 2020.

 Professional career

 Tampa Bay Buccaneers

-Hagan signed with the Tampa Bay Buccaneers as an undrafted free agent following the 2020 NFL Draft on May 4, 2020.
-He was waived during final roster cuts on September 5, 2020, and signed to the team's practice squad the next day.
+Hagan signed with the Tampa Bay Buccaneers as an undrafted free agent following the 2020 NFL draft on May 4, 2020.
+He was waived during final roster cuts on September 5, and signed to the team's practice squad the next day.
 He was elevated to the active roster on January 16 and January 23, 2021, for the team's divisional playoff game and NFC Championship Game against the New Orleans Saints and Green Bay Packers, and reverted to the practice squad after each game.
-He re-signed with the Buccaneers on February 9, 2021.
+Hagan re-signed with the Buccaneers on February 9.

 On August 31, 2021, Hagan was waived by the Buccaneers.

 Arizona Cardinals

 On October 26, 2021, Hagan was signed to the Arizona Cardinals practice squad.
 He signed a reserve/future contract with the Cardinals on January 19, 2022.
-He was released on June 16, 2022.
+Hagan was released by Arizona on June 16.